Recipe Overview

 • Meanwhile, bring the stock to a simmer in a saucepan.

 • In a large deep sauté pan, melt the butter over medium heat.
 Add rehydrated and drained chanterelles, garlic, and onion, and sauté for about 5 minutes or until onions are translucent.
-Add the rice and cook for another 2 to 3 minutes to toast the rice, stirring frequently.

-• Add the white wine and bring to a boil.
+• Add the white wine to the pan, and bring to a boil.
 Reduce liquid by about half, 2 to 3 minutes.
 Add ½ cup of simmering stock, and keep stirring nearly constantly, making sure to push down any rice stuck to the edges of the pans.
 Once the liquid is nearly absorbed, add another ½ cup of stock, stirring constantly.
 Continue to do this until the rice is cooked but still slightly chewy, about 25 minutes.

 • Remove from heat and stir in Parmesan cheese and roasted mushrooms.
-Garnish with fresh parsley and serve immediately.

 Notes